Food Safety while travelling

 - Beverages: Only drink bottled water or canned soda, that you’ve opened yourself.
 Say no to ice.
 Use bottled water to rinse your toothbrush.

-The safe enough (happy medium) option
+The safe enough (happy medium) option (The one my kids follow)

 The gambler (for food lovers 5+ with healthy immune systems) option